Clarifai/clarifai-javascript/README.md

 Check out the [JSDoc](https://sdk.clarifai.com/js/latest/index.html) for a deeper reference.

 Looking for a different client?
 We have many languages available with lots of documentation [Technical Reference](https://clarifai.com/developer/reference)

+## License

+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.